virgesmith/UKCensusAPI/README.md

 Geographical coverage
 E/EW/GB/UK or LA name(s), comma separated: <b>Leeds</b>
 </pre>
 Now select the geographical resolution required.
-Currently supports local authority, MSOA, LSOA, and OA:
+Currently supports local authority, and both 2001 and 2011 MSOA, LSOA, and OAs:
 <pre>
-Resolution (LA/MSOA/LSOA/OA): <b>MSOA</b>
+Resolution (LAD/MSOA11/LSOA11/OA11/MSOA01/LSOA01/OA01): <b>MSOA11</b>
 </pre>
 You will then be prompted to choose whether to download the data immediately.
 If so, the query builder assembles the query and computes an md5 hash of it.
 It then checks the cache directory if a file with this name exists and will load the data from the file if so.
 If not, the query builder downloads the data and save the data in the cache directory.